rosedu/techblog/.github/PULL_REQUEST_TEMPLATE/20-toolchain-improvement.md

 ---
 name: Blog toolchain improvements
-about: Use this PR template to propose changes to the toolchain used to create the website from the markdown articles (eg. Haskell code)
+about: Use this PR template to propose changes to the toolchain
 labels: 'pr:toolchain'

 ---